dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture19.png)

 * Click on the newly create role.
 Then click on "Add inline policy".
 Click on the "JSON" tab.
-Then copy and paste the json from below (remember to change the accountid to your account id and the stream name and delivery stream name to your streams).
+Then copy and paste the json from below (remember to change the accountid in 3 places to your account id and the "initials-taxi-trips" stream name in 2 places).
 Then click on "Review policy".

 ```
 {